YaannSloot/NoodleBot/README.md

 ## Info
 𝙏𝙃𝙄𝘾𝘾 𝘽𝙊𝙏 is a bot that I started working on in my free time.
 It was first created in python but due to the fact that python is a slow memory hogging language by nature, I decided that an upgrade was needed.
 This version of my bot is designed to run on minimal hardware power, i.e. a raspberry pi.

 ### Update: due to the complexity of thiccbot and the amount of server-side services that are planned to be implemented, this repository is being moved to a private server.
-The information here may be updated and a standalone gui client will be added to the repository eventually, but all further updates to thiccbot will no longer be committed to this repository
+The information here may be updated and a standalone gui client will be added to the repository eventually, but all further updates to thiccbot will no longer be committed to this repository.
+Instead, drop by the thiccbot website @ [thiccbot.site](http://thiccbot.site)

 ## How to run the bot
 To run the bot, open the jarfile located inside this repository.
 A .sh or .bat file will be created automatically, and you can then open that file and follow the instructions printed in the command shell.
 The rest is pretty self-explanatory